ghmeier/core-link/README.md

         > boolean connect - determines if the planet can connect to others
         > int size_mod - increase chances of bigger planets
     - returns the planet

+Get a planet - GET /planet/:id
+    -returns the planet

+Get all upgrades - GET /upgrades
+    - returns full json of all upgrades